Gb 7(b9) Guitar Chord | Play, Hear, and Practice Interactively

-Welcome to our tutorial on the Gb 7(b9) chord.
-This chord, which is part of the Dominant Chords family, is composed of the notes Gb, Bb, Db, Fb, and Abb.
-The intervals that build this chord are the Root (1), Major Third (3), Perfect Fifth (5), Minor Seventh (b7), and Minor Ninth (b9).
+The Gb 7(b9) chord, a member of the Dominant Chords family, is built from the notes Gb, Bb, Db, Fb, and Abb.
+Its distinctive sound comes from the intervals Root (1), Major Third (3), Perfect Fifth (5), Minor Seventh (b7), and Minor Ninth (b9).
+Use the interactive fretboard tool at the top of this page to visualize fingerings, hear the chord played as a strum or arpeggio, and get instant feedback on your playing with the real-time microphone feedback.

 Notes in the Gb 7(b9) chord: